 COVID-19 is a new coronavirus (a type of virus that includes the common cold) that can spread from person to person.
-The disease causes respiratory illness (like the flu) with symptoms such as a cough, fever, and in more severe cases, difficulty breathing.
+The disease causes respiratory illness (similar to the flu) with symptoms, such as a cough, fever, and in more severe cases, difficulty breathing.
 You can protect yourself by washing your hands frequently, avoiding touching your face, and avoiding close contact with people who are unwell.

-People who have been diagnosed with COVID-19 have had mild to severe respiratory illness with symptoms that may include, but are not limited to, fever, cough, congestion, sore throat, runny nose, muscle aches and pains, or shortness of breath.
+People who have been diagnosed with COVID-19 have had mild-to-severe respiratory illness with symptoms that may include, but are not limited to, fever, cough, congestion, sore throat, runny nose, muscle aches and pains, and shortness of breath. <center>

 Droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

-If you have an appointment scheduled and have a fever and/or respiratory symptoms, call your health care provider or UT Health Austin at 833-882-2737 before coming in for your appointment.
-The line is answered from 7:30 a.m. to 5:30 p.m.
-Monday through Friday.
+If you have an appointment scheduled and have a fever and/or respiratory symptoms, call your health care provider or UT Health Austin at 1-833-UT-CARES (1-833-882-2737) before coming in for your appointment.
+The line is answered Monday - Friday, 7:30 a.m. to 5:30 p.m.

 If you are at the clinic and experience symptoms, we will assess your risk of exposure to COVID-19 by asking additional questions.
 Anyone with symptoms will be given a mask and evaluated in a separate area.